How to Find Profitable Products for Amazon FBA Wholesale

 The product is safer when you still clear $3 to $5 net and 20 to 30 percent ROI after these tests.

 Step 7.
-Find your break even
+Find your break-even point

 Use break-even to avoid losses in a price war.